flx-robotics/koco/koco_core_flexbe_states/README.md

 # Koco Core Flexbe States
 This repository holds various core FlexBE states to operate with the KoCo system.
 It should not contain robot or use-case specific states.

-# Currently available states
-The currently available states will be listed here along with a short description of their functionality.
-Further documentation will be found elsewhere.

-## Anomaly Handler
-Triggers an anomaly and waits for resolve.

-## Anomaly Handler SetBool
-Extends Anomaly Handler with 2 setbool services called at the start and end of an anomaly.

-## Anomaly Handler Trigger
-Extends Anomaly Handler with 2 trigger services called at the start and end of an anomaly.

 ## Check digital input
 Checks digital input and outcomes its state.